 Smart Meter and Smart Grid Investments (Exelon and BGE).
-In August 2010, the MDPSC approved a comprehensive smart grid initiative for BGE that included the planned installation of 2 million residential and commercial electric and gas smart meters at an expected total cost of \$480 million of which \$200 million was recovered through a grant from the DOE.
+In August 2010, the MDPSC approved a comprehensive smart grid initiative for BGE that included the planned installation of 2 million residential and commercial electric and gas smart meters at an expected total cost of \$480 million of which \$200 million was funded by SGIG.
 The MDPSC's approval ordered BGE to defer the associated incremental costs, depreciation and amortization, and an appropriate return, in a regulatory asset until such time as a cost-effective advanced metering system is implemented.
-As of March 31, 2015 and December 31, 2014, BGE recorded a regulatory asset of \$143 million and \$128 million, respectively, representing incremental costs, depreciation and amortization, and a debt return on fixed assets related to its AMI program.
+As of June 30, 2015 and December 31, 2014, BGE recorded a regulatory asset of \$160 million and \$128 million, respectively, representing incremental costs, depreciation and amortization, and a debt return on fixed assets related to its AMI program.
 As part of the settlement in BGE's 2014 electric and gas distribution rate case, the cost of the retired non-AMI meters will be amortized over 10 years.

 The Maryland Strategic Infrastructure Development and Enhancement Program (Exelon and BGE).
 In February 2013, the Maryland General Assembly passed legislation intended to accelerate gas infrastructure replacements in Maryland by establishing a mechanism for gas companies to recover promptly reasonable and prudent costs of eligible infrastructure replacement projects separate from base rate proceedings.
 On May 2, 2013, the Governor of Maryland signed the legislation into law; which took effect June 1, 2013.
 Under the new law, following a proceeding before the MDPSC and with the MDPSC's approval of the eligible infrastructure replacement projects along with a corresponding surcharge, BGE could begin charging gas customers a monthly surcharge for infrastructure costs incurred after June 1, 2013.
 The legislation includes caps on the monthly surcharges to residential and non-residential customers, and would require an annual true-up of the surcharge revenues against actual expenditures.
 Investment levels in excess of the cap would be recoverable in a subsequent gas base rate proceeding at which time all costs for the infrastructure replacement projects would be rolled into gas distribution rates.
 Irrespective of the cap, BGE is required to file a gas rate case every five years under this legislation.
 On August 2, 2013, BGE filed its infrastructure replacement plan and associated surcharge.
 On January 29, 2014, the MDPSC issued a decision conditionally approving the first five years of BGE's plan and surcharge.
-On March 26, 2014, the Maryland PSC approved as filed BGE's proposed 2014 project list, tariff and associated surcharge amounts, with a surcharge that became effective April 1, 2014.
-On November 17, 2014, BGE filed a surcharge update including a true-up of cost estimates included in the 2014 surcharge, along with its 2015 project list and cost estimates to be included in the 2015 surcharge.
-The filing was approved with a revised surcharge effective January 1, 2015.
-At its December 17, 2014 weekly Administrative Meeting, the MDPSC approved BGE's 2015 project list and the proposed surcharge for 2015.
-As of March 31, 2015, BGE recorded a regulatory liability of \$1 million, representing the difference between the surcharge revenues and program costs.
+On March 26, 2014, the MDPSC approved as filed BGE's proposed 2014 project list, tariff and associated surcharge amounts, with a surcharge that became effective April 1, 2014.
+On November 17, 2014, BGE filed a surcharge update to be effective January 1, 2015 including a true-up of cost estimates included in the 2014 surcharge, along with its 2015 project list and cost estimates to be included in the 2015 surcharge.
+At its December 17, 2014 weekly Administrative Meeting, the MDPSC approved BGE's 2015 project list and the proposed surcharge for 2015, which included the true-up of the 2014 charge.
+As of June 30, 2015, BGE recorded a regulatory liability of \$1 million, representing the difference between the surcharge revenues and program costs.